-Autumn -- Don't be surprised to smell the tang of fall approaching even as early as mid-August, when you'll also begin to notice a few leaves turning blaze-orange on the maples at the edges of wetlands or highways.
-Fall comes early to northern New England and stays for some time.
-The foliage season begins in earnest in the northern part of the region by the third week in September; in the southern portions, it reaches its peak by mid-October.
-But it's beautiful everywhere.
+Don't be surprised if you sense fall approaching as early as mid-August, when a first few leaves turn orange on the maples at the edges of wetlands.
+Fall comes early to Maine, puts its feet up on the couch, and hangs around for some time.
+The foliage season begins in earnest in the northern part of the region by the third week in September; in the south, it reaches its peak around mid-October.

-Winter -- New England winters are like wine -- some years are good, some are lousy.
+WINTER: Maine winters are like wine; some years are good, some are lousy.
 During a good season, mounds of light, fluffy snow blanket the deep woods and fill the ski slopes.
-A "good" winter offers a profound peace and tranquillity as the fresh snow muffles all noise and brings such a thunderous silence to the entire region that the hiss and pop of a wood fire at a country inn can seem noisome.
-During these good winters, exploring the forest on snowshoes or cross-country skis is an experience bordering on the magical.
+The muffling qualities of fresh snow bring a great silence to the region, and the hiss and pop of a wood fire at a country inn can sound like a heavenly symphony.
+During these winters, exploring the powdery forest floors on snowshoes or cross-country skis is an experience bordering on the magical.